 As has long been forecasted, the Reserve Bank of New Zealand (RBNZ) has now moved to reinstate higher Loan to Value ratios (LVRs).
 There were no restrictions last year, meaning buyers could potentially purchase a home while putting down a smaller down payment.
 However, the property market has since boomed, prompting the RBNZ to consult interested parties on whether to reinstate the LVRs.

 As an interim measure, from March 1 to April 30, this deposit requirement will be set at 30%.
 The RBNZ says it is taking a “staged approach” to enable banks to manage their pipelines of loan applications that have been approved, but not yet settled.
 However, it expects lenders (both banks and non-bank lenders) to respect the 40% rule “immediately with all new loan approvals”.

 As for owner-occupiers, from March 1, at least 80% of new bank lending will need to go to borrowers with deposits of at least 20% – the level LVRs were at before removal last year.

-In a press release from the NZ Property Investors Federation, they quoted executive officer Sharon Culwick claiming that the move would inevitably slow down the housing market and make it harder for first home buyers and investors to enter the market. “’The larger deposits required may not stop those people who are looking for an investment option, which is an alternative to the extremely low term deposit rates offered by the banks,’ said Culwick.”
+In a press release from the NZ Property Investors Federation, executive officer Sharon Culwick was quoted, claiming that the move would inevitably slow down the housing market, making it harder for first home buyers and investors to enter the market. “’The larger deposits required may not stop those people who are looking for an investment option, which is an alternative to the extremely low term deposit rates offered by the banks,’ said Culwick.”

 She noted that during the last year, there had been a significant increase of new investors entering the market.
 And that those investors had purchased on the proviso that house prices would continue to rise at the same levels recently seen.